saurabhagas/java-practice-code/Notes.md

 1. Default sort behavior in Java is ascending.
 Use `Comparator.reverseOrder` to get descending order.

-1. `PriorityQueue` uses a min heap as well.
+1. `PriorityQueue` uses a min heap by default.
 Use a custom `Comparator` in the constructor to override this behavior.

 1. Arrays and `List`s can be sorted used built-in APIs.
 `Arrays.sort` is the one for arrays, and accepts a comparator for generic arrays (and no `Comparator` for primitive arrays).